Is It Worth It To Be a Truck Driver in 2026?

 Assess Job Security

-It’s worth taking a look at the company’s stability.
+It’s always worth taking a look at the company’s stability.

 If they have a strong history of profits, it may reduce the risk of job loss, when there’s a freight shortage or an economic slump.